Instability of rational and polynomial convexity: Proof of Theorem

-\begin{exm} If $T=T_{\mathrm{st}}$, one can take $\gamma_1=T_{\mathrm{st}}\cap \{z_2=\conj{z}_1\}$ and $\gamma_2=T_{\mathrm{st}}\cap \{z_2=1\}$. \end{exm}
+\begin{exm} If $T=T^{\mathrm{st}}$, one can take $\gamma_1=T^{\mathrm{st}}\cap \{z_2=\conj{z}_1\}$ and $\gamma_2=T^{\mathrm{st}}\cap \{z_2=1\}$. \end{exm}

-First, we can isotopically modify $T$ in a neighbourhood of $I$ so that the new surface has two positive (with respect to some orientation on $T$) complex points, one elliptic and one hyperbolic, at the ends of~$I$.
+First, we can deform $T$ in a neighbourhood of $I$ so that the new surface has two positive (with respect to some orientation on $T$) complex points, one elliptic and one hyperbolic, at the ends of~$I$, see Fig.~\ref{curves}.
 If the elliptic point is on the negative side of $\gamma_2$ with respect to the orientation on the torus, then $\mu([\gamma_2])=0$ on the modified surface.
-(To see this, note that the Maslov class takes value $2$ on a small positive loop about a positive elliptic point and that this loop gives the homological difference in the complement of the elliptic complex point between the modified $\gamma_2$ and a representative $\gamma_2'$ of $[\gamma_2]$ on $T$ avoiding the neighbourhood affected by the isotopy, see Fig.~\ref{curves}.)
+(To see this, note that the Maslov class takes value $2$ on a small positive loop about the positive elliptic complex point and that this loop gives the homological difference in the complement of that complex point between the modified $\gamma_2$ and a representative $\gamma_2'$ of $[\gamma_2]$ on $T$ avoiding the neighbourhood affected by the isotopy.)
 Next, we can cancel these two complex points out again by an isotopic modification in a neighbourhood of the complementary arc~$\gamma_1\setminus I$.
-The Maslov class of the resulting totally real torus is trivial, as it takes value zero on the curves $\gamma_1'$ and $\gamma_2$ generating its first homology group.
+The Maslov class of the resulting totally real torus is trivial, as it takes value zero on the curves $\gamma_1'$ and $\gamma_2$ generating the first homology group.